macder/medusa-fulfillment-shippo/README.md

 ## Limitations

-Currently, this plugin does not support returns/exchanges and customs declarations,

-These are currently under development for future releases.
+No support for customs declarations.
+Planned for future release.

 ## Resources